Peter554/useenv/README.md

 when you don't want to maintain multiple separate env files.

 * `pipx install useenv`
-* Create a `.useenv` config file in your project root.
+* Create a `.useenv.yml` config file in your project root.
-  * If this contains secret values then make sure to add `.useenv` to your project or global `.gitignore`.
+  * If this contains secret values then make sure to add `.useenv.yml` to your project or global `.gitignore`.
 * `useenv <env_identifier>`

-Example `.useenv` config file:
+Example `.useenv.yml` config file:

 ```
 env_file: .env